 According to the Environmental Working Group, that means exposing ourselves to 168 chemicals daily.
 Many of these have never been tested for safety, and many of them (such as lead, phthalates, parabens and triclosan) are already considered harmful.

-Did you know?
-60,000 chemicals in the market place have never been tested for safety at all.
-Add that to the ones we already know that are harmful– and women are putting themselves at a health risk each morning.
+Did you know that 60,000 chemicals in the market place have never been tested for safety at all?
+Add that to the ones we already know that are harmful — and women are putting themselves at a health risk each morning.

-This is a women and young women’s health issue.
+This is a women’s health issue.
 Limiting exposure to chemicals is one way to lower the chances of breast cancer and other health problems related to chemical exposure.

 Where to begin?
 Right here:

-The Environmental Working Group has a database of thousands of products.
+The Environmental Working Group’s Skin Deep database includes thousands of products.
 You can search out your favorite brands and products and see how they rate on their safety scale.
 This is an incredible resource.
-Sleep deprived parents, this is for you – see the Skin Deep App that let’s you take this information on the go.
+Sleep-deprived parents, this is for you — see the Skin Deep App that lets you take this information on the go.